ltablas/VBA-challenge/README.md

-# My VBA code was copied/pasted into Notepad and renamed as .vbs file.
+# My VBA code was copied/pasted into Notepad and renamed as StockCode.vbs file.